Movie Superheroes Wear Black

 - The Power Rangers movie didn't tone down the heroes' colors, but gave them padded, techier-looking suits.
 Interestingly, later series like Ninja Storm, SPD and Operation Overdrive would outfit the heroes in black leather when they weren't in full multicolored Ranger form.

 - Daredevil's movie outfit is oxblood red rather than its red comics counterpart.
 Elektra in the same movie wears an all-black leather ensemble rather than the red leotard from the comics.
 This even applies to the movie's version of Bullseye; even though Bullseye's costume is mostly black to begin with, here he doesn't have anything you'd call a costume at all.
 He apparently wants to get into wearing one though.

-- All the GI Joes in The Rise Of Cobra were put in black spy catsuits for the movie, rather than each having a distinct, unique, and colorful uniform as they have in other adaptations.
+- All the GI Joes in G.I.
+Joe: The Rise of Cobra were put in black spy catsuits for the movie, rather than each having a distinct, unique, and colorful uniform as they have in other adaptations.

 - Kevin Smith's and later Tim Burton's Superman Lives project from the nineties would've shown Supes in black and silver; early concepts, show it more of a bluish-silver because producer Jon Peters thought the blue-and-red suit was "too faggy".
 The comic book story on which it was based did have Superman wearing a black and silver outfit at the story's climax.
 It was the Nineties.